tahvildari/toy-robot/README.md

 moved to the AbstractCommand class to reduce any boilerplate codes.

-Any cross-cutting functionality like logging, saving tracking of the robot movement,... can be added to the command processor and as a result will be applied to all of the received commands.
+Any cross-cutting functionality like logging, saving tracking of the robot movement,... can be added to the command processor and as a result will be applied to all the received commands.

 The table dimensions are kept in the ``Table`` entity class and can be initialised at start-up.
 Therefore, the application can work with different table sizes instead of having hard-coded dimensions.